Join the Team at Zach

 This is a campus-based, on-site role.
 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this position.
 Reasonable accommodations may be made to enable individuals with disabilities to perform these functions upon discussion with HR.

-- Ability to lift, push, pull or otherwise maneuver up to 70 lbs repeatedly, either alone or with assistance
+- Ability to reach overhead and lift, push, pull, or maneuver up to 50 lbs repeatedly, alone or with assistance

-- Comfortable working on ladders, mechanical lifts or other high places
+- Comfortable working on stairs and ladders or other high places

 - The noise level in this work environment is typically moderate and can be high.